EvilJordan/eth2-staking-guide/README.md

 cd ~/teku/build/install/teku/bin
 ./teku --version
 ```
 Restart beacon chain and validator as per normal operating procedures.
+** Make sure the validators are in an acceptable state to be stopped before proceeding **
 ```console
 cd ~
 sudo systemctl stop teku